TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

    valid replies.
 Return ``None`` if a string name isn't known.
-Note that this is a method rather than a fixed string primarily because some :class:`tzinfo` subclasses will wish to return different names depending on the specific value of *dt* passed, especially if the :class:`tzinfo` class is accounting for daylight time.
+Note that this is a method rather than a fixed string primarily because some :class:`tzinfo` subclasses will wish to return different names depending on the specific value of *dt* passed, especially if the :class:`tzinfo` kundi is accounting for daylight time.

    The default implementation of :meth:`tzname` raises :exc:`NotImplementedError`.